susam/spcss/README.md

 the document, hyperlinks, code blocks, blockquotes, etc. This project shares the minimal stylesheet that I often rely on for styling simple websites and webpages.

+You are welcome to [fork this repository][fork] and customize it to maintain your own copy of [sp.css](sp.css) with styles that you frequently need.

 Features